Perturb and Recover: Fine-tuning for Effective Backdoor Removal from CLIP: Bypassing Augmentation-Based Backdoor Removal via Structured Triggers

 \subsection{Structured triggers for \badnet and \blended backdoor attacks}

 The \badnet~\cite{gu2017badnets} backdoor attack uses a localized trigger: a small patch of fixed random noise added at a random position in the image.
-In contrast, for standard ~\blended~\cite{chen2017targeted} attack, random noise ($N$) is overlayed on the original image ($I$) using the following convex sum (with $n_c=0.2$) to generate the backdoored images
+In contrast, for standard \blended~\cite{chen2017targeted} attack, random noise ($N$) is overlayed on the original image ($I$) using the following convex sum (with $n_c=0.2$) to generate the backdoored images

 We propose three novel types of triggers, visualized in~\cref{fig:vis-backdoor}, which can be integrated in either \badnet or \blended poisoning methods.
-We aim at replacing the random noise based patterns of previous works with more structured ones, which are unlikely to overlap with the augmentations used by backdoor removal methods.
+We aim at replacing the random noise based patterns with more structured ones, which are unlikely to overlap with the augmentations used by backdoor removal methods.
 In detail, we introduce

 \begin{itemize}[parsep=3pt, topsep=0pt] \item \textbf{\badnet-Stripes.} We replace the standard Gaussian noise used in~\cite{gu2017badnets, bansal2023cleanclip} with stripes of width 1 pixel, whose color is randomly sampled from the corners of the color cube.
 The size of the patch depends on the resolution.